Chris Hadfield: Personal life

 Hadfield was born in Sarnia, Ontario.
 His parents are Roger and Eleanor Hadfield, who live in Milton, Ontario.
 Hadfield was raised on a corn farm in southern Ontario.
 He was a member of a Wolf Cub Pack that met at the Milton Fairgrounds.
 He became interested in flying at a young age and in being an astronaut at age nine, when he saw the Apollo 11 Moon landing on television.
-He is married to his high-school girlfriend Helene, with whom he has three children: Kyle, Evan, and Kristin Hadfield.
+On December 23, 1981, in Waterloo, Ontario, Hadfield married his high-school girlfriend Helene Hadfield (née Walter), with whom he has three children: Kyle, Evan, and Kristin Hadfield.
 Hadfield used to be a ski instructor at Glen Eden Ski Area before becoming a test pilot.

 Hadfield is of northern English and southern Scottish descent.
 He is a devoted fan of the Toronto Maple Leafs, and wore a Leafs jersey under his spacesuit during his Soyuz TMA-07M re-entry in May 2013.
-After the 2012–2013 NHL Lockout ended, Hadfield tweeted a photo of himself holding a Maple Leafs logo, and stated he was "ready to cheer [his team] on from orbit".
+After the 2012–13 NHL lockout ended, Hadfield tweeted a photo of himself holding a Maple Leafs logo, and stated he was "ready to cheer [his team] on from orbit".
 He sang the Canadian National Anthem during the Toronto Maple Leafs and Montreal Canadiens game on January 18, 2014, at the Air Canada Centre in Toronto, Ontario.
+In November 2022, he was invited by coach John Herdman to speak to the Canada soccer team ahead of their first match in the FIFA World Cup in Qatar.